apache/couchdb-documentation/src/best-practices/documents.rst

 * Only the client or someone with the knowledge of the name and password can compute the value of SHA256 and recover the data.
-* Some columns are still left in the clear, an advantage if the marketing department wants to compute aggregated statistics.
+* Some columns are still left in the clear, an advantage for computing aggregated statistics.
 * Computation of SHA256 is left to the client side computer which usually has cycles to spare.
 * The system prevents server-side snooping by insiders and any attacker who might